8 Strategies for Academic Success at UNE

 Educator John Holt once wrote that “learning is not a result of the activity of the teacher.
 Learning is a result of the activity of the learner.”

 One of the big differences between high school and college is that college learning experiences are more learner-driven than teacher-driven.
 Whereas many high school teachers design step-by-step learning trajectories for their students, with lots of assignments, practice sessions, feedback opportunities, and assessments, many college professors expect students to work to learn course material with much less assistance than in high school and with fewer teacher-driven activities.
-Students are expected to use a range of effective learning techniques to master course material, to go beyond assigned tasks when necessary, to visit office hours to ask questions, and to seek tutoring for assistance learning challenging material.
+Students are expected to use a range of effective learning techniques (posters) to master course material, to go beyond assigned tasks when necessary, to visit office hours (definition) to ask questions, and to seek tutoring for assistance learning challenging material.

 There are many fewer graded assignments in most college courses compared to high school classes.
 In some courses, you may only have a midterm and final exam to determine your overall grade.
 In most cases, your final grade will be determined by your performance on a relatively small number of papers, projects, performances, and exams.
 As a result, it’s important to practice metacognition (article), the habit of monitoring your learning strategies to assess how well they’re working.
 When you discover a strategy that works, you’ll want to be sure to use it again.
 When a strategy isn’t working, you’ll need to make adjustments to increase your success.
 The professional learning specialists at the Student Academic Success Center can help you learn how to practice metacognition.